reab5555/Batch-Video-Converter/README.md

 You can customize output settings like resolution (4K, 1080p, 720p, etc.), bitrate (manual or auto), and frame rate (same as input or specific values like 30 or 60 FPS).

-The interface provides real-time conversion progress updates and makes downloading results straightforward.
 GPU acceleration is available to significantly speed up processing.

 ---